-Talented young singers with a Texas connection compete for prestige and financial support to pursue their operatic careers.
+Talented singers compete for prestige and financial support to pursue their operatic careers.
 Free and open to the public — join us in supporting these singers!

 Plan to attend and support these talented young singers as they compete for monetary awards!
 Performing to a full auditorium in a first-class facility is surely a thrilling experience.
 You can make it memorable by being there to hear the future stars of the opera world — and vote for your favorite to receive The People’s Choice Award!